 This type is decorated with green and red colors.

 Neon Green Acanthophyllia

-Among types of Acanthophyllia corals neon green colour is one of high-colours Acanthophyllia.
+Among types of Acanthophyllia corals neon green color is one of high-colors Acanthophyllia.

 Aussie Green Acanthophyllia

-The red colour is the dominant of this Acanthophyllia type.
+The red color is the dominant of this Acanthophyllia type.

 When you rear any coral including Acanthophyllia Coral, you should highly consider the tank setup and water quality parameters.